 The location has been inhabited since at least the 8th century BC.
 It’s from this hill that Lisbon grew in every direction.

-The castle site is pretty extensive and includes a museum, a bar, a restaurant, and a lot of resident peacocks (keep your eyes on the tree canopies where they like to hang out in bunches).
-Regular entry costs €10, free for Lisbon residents.
+The castle site is quite extensive and includes a museum, a bar, a restaurant, and many resident peacocks (keep your eyes on the tree canopies where they like to hang out in bunches).

-2. See the Santa Justa lift… from above
+2. See the Santa Justa lift

 This historic cast-iron elevator built in 1902 connects the lower streets of Baixa area with the Largo do Carmo.
-Originally it was steam-powered, until an electric motor was installed in 1907.
+Originally, it was steam-powered until an electric motor was installed in 1907.

 3. See the Praça do Comércio